Ramesh Balsekar: Teachings

 Like other Vedanta teachers, Balsekar says that while creation and creator appear to be different and separate, that they are actually two sides of the same coin.
 He taught that life is a happening but there is no individual doer of life.
-Among his most notable students are Dorje Khandro, a former disciple of Chögyam Trungpa, and Roger Castillo.
+Among his most notable students are Dorje Khandro, a former disciple of Chögyam Trungpa, Gautam Sachdeva and Roger Castillo.

-However, Timothy Conway, a fellow student of Nisargadatta, has published a lengthy criticism of Balsekar's teachings and conduct, summarized as "unenlightened amoral fatalism".
-Conway provides a number of testimonials about Balsekar's alleged sexual and financial improprieties.